myarotskaya/architecture-center/docs/data/technology-choices/data-science-and-machine-learning.md

 Azure Machine Learning Studio is a cloud-based, visual development environment for creating data experiments, training machine learning models, and publishing them as web services in Azure.
 Its visual drag and drop nature makes it possible for data scientists and power users to create effective machine learning solutions quickly and easily, while supporting custom R and Python logic, a wide range of established statistical algorithms and techniques for machine learning modeling tasks, and built-in support for Jupyter Notebooks.

 Key benefits:
-* Interative visual interface enabling machine learning modeling with minimal code.
+* Interactive visual interface enabling machine learning modeling with minimal code.
 * Built-in Jupyter Notebooks for data exploration.
 * Direct deployment of trained models as Azure web services.